request/request-debug/README.md

         'content-type': 'text/html' },
      statusCode: 200,
      body: 'You are logged in as: admin' } }
-REQUEST RESULTS: null 200 'You are logged in as: admin'
+REQUEST RESULTS: null 200 You are logged in as: admin
 ```

 ## Compatibility